-If you try the circuit above in with the normal BSIM spice model, it will not work.
+If you try the circuit in Figure 11 with the normal BSIM spice model, it will not work.
 The transistor model does not include that part of the physics.

 We need to think about how electrons, holes PN-junctions and bipolars work.
+Let's refresh quantum mechanics a bit.